greenelab/lab-website-template/index.md

   image="images/space.jpg"
   link="https://nasa.gov/"
   heading="Large card"
-  row1="A clickable, truncated row of really long text that is too wide to fit in the card but can still be expanded by clicking/focusing" row2="Another truncated row of really long text" row3="A really long row of text that wraps instead of truncating" truncate=2
+  row1="A clickable truncated row of really long text that is too wide to fit in the card but can still be expanded by focusing it" row2="Another truncated row of really long text" row3="A really long row of text that wraps instead of truncating" truncate=2